Hashtag Web3 Logo

 mse = mean_squared_error(y_test, y_pred)

-In just a few lines of code, you have built a complete machine learning workflow.
+With just a few lines of code, you create a complete machine learning workflow.
+You generate data with NumPy, use Scikit-learn to split the dataset, train a LinearRegression model, and make predictions.

-This simple, consistent pattern (fit, predict) is used across almost all models in Scikit-learn, making it an incredibly powerful tool for beginners.
+The pattern (fit, predict) is consistent across nearly all models in Scikit-learn, making it an invaluable resource for newcomers.